Willard Boyle: Career

 and was named on the first patent for a semiconductor injection laser.
 He was made director of Space Science and Exploratory Studies at the Bell Labs subsidiary Bellcomm in 1962, providing support for the Apollo space program and helping to select lunar landing sites.
 He returned to Bell Labs in 1964, working on the development of integrated circuits.
+Boyle was Executive Director of Research at Bell Labs from 1975 until his retirement in 1979.

-Invention of charge-coupled device
+Charge-coupled device

-In 1969, Boyle and George E. Smith invented the charge-coupled device (CCD), for which they have jointly received the Franklin Institute's Stuart Ballantine Medal in 1973, the 1974 IEEE Morris N. Liebmann Memorial Award, the 2006 Charles Stark Draper Prize, and the 2009 Nobel Prize in Physics.
+In 1969, Boyle and George E. Smith invented the charge-coupled device (CCD), for which they were jointly awarded the Nobel Prize in Physics in 2009.
 The CCD allowed NASA to send clear pictures to Earth back from space.
 It is also the technology that powers many digital cameras today.
 Smith said of their invention: "After making the first couple of imaging devices, we knew for certain that chemistry photography was dead."
-Eugene Gordon and Mike Tompsett, two now-retired colleagues from Bell labs, claim that its application to photography was not invented by Boyle.
-Boyle was Executive Director of Research for Bell Labs from 1975 until his retirement in 1979.
+Eugene Gordon and Mike Tompsett, two now-retired colleagues from Bell Labs, claim that its application to photography was not invented by Boyle.

-Personal life
+Personal life and death

-In retirement he split his time between Halifax and Wallace, Nova Scotia.
+In retirement, Boyle split his time between Halifax and Wallace, Nova Scotia.
 In Wallace, he helped launch an art gallery with his wife, Betty, a landscape artist.
 He was married to Betty since 1946 and had four children, 10 grandchildren and 6 great-grandchildren.

-In his later years, Boyle suffered from kidney disease, and due to complications from this disease, died in a hospital in Nova Scotia on May 7, 2011.
+In his later years, Boyle suffered from kidney disease.
+Due to complications from this disease, he died on May 7, 2011, at a hospital in Truro, Nova Scotia, at the age of 86.